Gueuze: Méthode Traditionnelle

 Some American craft breweries have begun blending young and old sour beers, to produce their own versions of the traditional gueuze.
 In 2016 Jester King Brewery released a blended, spontaneously fermented beer which it labelled as "Méthode Gueuze."
 However, the High Council for Artisanal Lambic Beers (HORAL) objected to the name, and the two parties arranged a meeting in Belgium.
 Jester King Brewery had no status to represent other American brewers in this meeting, and American brewers were not bound by any agreements made by Jester King's representatives.
 HORAL and Jester King agreed that Jester King would use the designation "Méthode Traditionelle" as a style name in the future.
 Jester King invited other American brewers to use the Méthode Traditionelle designation for their gueuze-style beers, and proposed a set of standards and a logo for Méthode Traditionelle beers.
-The Méthode Traditionelle designation has not caught on among American brewers, being used only by Jester King and TRVE Brewing, and causing confusion not only with the Méthode Traditionelle used by French champagne makers and Languedoc-Roussillon wine makers, but also among American craft and home brewers making highly carbonated beer in the champagne style using the champagne-makers' traditional method.
+The Méthode Traditionelle designation has not caught on among American brewers, being used only by Jester King and TRVE Brewing, and causing confusion not only with the Méthode Traditionelle used by French champagne makers and Languedoc-Roussillon wine makers, but also among American craft and home brewers making highly carbonated beer in the using the champagne-makers' traditional method.